python-can-define-radio/python-course/classroom_activities/ex_1_shell.md

 cd ~/Desktop/mystuff

-## 13
+## 13b
-## Try this.
-It displays the path of the "working directory", that is, the one where your terminal is focused.
-pwd
+## Use cd to change your directory back to /tmp/otherstuff .

 ## 14